AriesJ12/dataset-nli-tagalog-health/readme.md

 - Ensure that each premise is relevant to the health topic at hand.
 - Avoid altering the original language unless absolutely necessary for clarity.
 - Maintain the original meaning and context of the premises.
+- Always mention the disease in every premise.

 Here is the url:
 [Insert URL here]